MomchilTodorov/e-commerce/README.md

-E-store built with React, Bootstrap and Context API.
+Changed Context API with Redux and added Google O'Auth.